scala/scala-lang/blog/_posts/2025-11-26-scaladays-2025-review-video-announcement.md

 title: "Scala Days 2025: Conference Highlights and Talk Recordings"
 ---

-This summer, the Scala Center celebrated 15 years of Scala Days, returning this August to its birthplace: Lausanne, Switzerland. **The recordings of all the talks are now available** on the [Scala Days YouTube channel](https://www.youtube.com/c/ScalaDaysConferences), and with that, here are some closing remarks, and a look ahead to the future.
+This summer, the Scala Center celebrated 15 years of Scala Days, returning this August to its birthplace: Lausanne, Switzerland. **The recordings of all the talks are now available** on the [Scala Days YouTube channel](https://www.youtube.com/c/ScalaDaysConferences){:target="_blank" :rel="noopener"}, and with that, here are some closing remarks, and a look ahead to the future.

 The theme Functional Programming And The Real World attracted 57 excellent talks, and with 5 workshops, 27 sponsors, around 300 attendees, including several co-located events, the town was buzzing with Scala energy.
 We heard that in a bar far from the conference center, a local bartender proudly welcomed Scala enthusiasts after spotting the logo on their T-shirts and, to everyone’s delight, replied: